babuni-j2c/DO282-OCP-Network/04-udn.md

 -> If ingress and egress traffic patterns rely on default cluster network behavior, then you might need to configure the patterns manually.

--> You cannot use the oc port-forward command to forward ports to a VM.
+-> You cannot use the oc port-forward command to forward ports to a VM.<br>
 -> You cannot use headless services to access a VM.

 -> You cannot define readiness and liveness probes to configure VM health checks when you use the l2bridge binding.